Dependants and Student Visas overseas

 Where you are already in the UK and you are applying for a visa as a PBS Dependant, or on behalf of a dependant of yours, please visit the page below:

 Partners and children of a Student migrant can apply for a PBS Dependant visa outside the UK where the Student migrant is:

-- doing a full-time postgraduate course (at level 7 on the Ofqual Register of 9 months or longer at a higher education provider with a track record of compliance; or
+- Doing a full-time postgraduate course (at level 7 on the Ofqual Register of 9 months or longer at a higher education provider with a track record of compliance: Ofqual Register

-- holding a Study visa (or held a visa within 3 months of the date of applciation) for a full time course of 6 months or longer and is applying for a further Student visa to study a course of 6 months or longer.
-The dependant must also meet certain requirements in this case.
-Please contact International Student Support for advice if you are relying on this arrangement.
+- Or holding a Study visa (or held a visa within 3 months of the date of application) for a full-time course of 6 months or longer and is applying for a further Student visa to study a course of 6 months or longer.
+The dependent must also meet certain requirements in this case.
+Please contact International Student Support for advice if you are relying on this arrangement:

 Step 2: Immigration Health Surcharge

 During the application, dependants will need to pay the Immigration Health Surcharge:

 The following supporting documents must be submitted in support of the application: